 Not all coffee trees are the same, and the entire industry might depend on their differences.

-Variety is easy to understand, because we’re already familiar with it as a general concept.
+Coffee variety is perhaps easier to understand than say processing, yet it’s a bit harder to really hone in on its impact.
+That may be because we’re already familiar with variety as a general concept.
 Take apples or wine grapes as an example, if you’ve been to a supermarket, you’ve seen different kinds of apples (macintosh, fuji, honey crisp if we’re being fancy) and if you’ve been to a liquor store, you’ve seen different kinds of wines (chardonnay, chenin blanc, pinot noir).
 And even if you’re not an expert on exactly how those differences affect flavor, you probably at least believe that those varieties all taste different.